kuroko-lang/kuroko/README.md

 The tab key will also produce spaces when the cursor is at the beginning of the line or preceded entirely with white space.

-The repl will display indentation level indicators in preceeding whitespace as a helpful guide.
+The repl will display indentation level indicators in preceding whitespace as a helpful guide.

 When a blank line or a line consisting entirely of whitespace is entered, the repl will process the full input.